Hviezdoslavovo námestie: History

 Many medieval houses were built there.
 The northern part contains the houses Kőszeghy, Eszterházy, Széchenyi, Stáhl, Záborszky, Pálffy, Sulkovszky Maldeghem, Malatinszky, and Werner.
 The southern part holds the houses Spineger, Gervay, Löw-Palugyay, Kozics, Wigand, Adler, Pollák, and Sprinzl.
-The most notable buildings are the Cathédrale Notre Dame Cloister and Slovak National Theater, which can be found in the eastern part.
+The most notable buildings are the Cathédrale Notre Dame Cloister and Slovak National Theatre, which can be found in the eastern part.
 Earlier, the most important noblemen sent their daughters to learn in this cloister, for example, Pálffy, Forgách, Harrach and Lichtenstein.

-On March 17, 1848, Hungarian national leader Lajos Kossuth proclaimed from Hotel Zöldfa to the assembling mass because Ferdinand V signed March laws at the Primate's Palace last day.
+On 17 March 1848, Hungarian national leader Lajos Kossuth proclaimed from Hotel Zöldfa to the assembling mass because Ferdinand V signed March laws at the Primate's Palace last day.
 The first Hungarian fencing school's practicing hall was there.
 Lajos Kossuth, Franz Joseph, Albert Einstein, and Alfred Nobel stayed at this hotel.
 This hotel was today's HotelCarlton's place.

-In 1911, Sándor Petőfi's sculpture was erected opposite what became Slovak National Theater.
+In 1911, Sándor Petőfi's sculpture was erected opposite what became Slovak National Theatre.
 It was unsuccessfully attacked with dynamite after the Czechoslovak army occupied the city in 1918.
 After this event, the sculpture was boarded over until its removal.

 The square underwent major reconstruction at the end of the 20th century.
 Before reconstruction, it looked like a small city park; now it looks like a city promenade.

-On February 24, 2005, US President George W. Bush gave a public speech in Hviezdoslav Square during his visit to Bratislava for the Slovakia Summit 2005 with Russian President Vladimir Putin.
+On 24 February 2005, US President George W. Bush gave a public speech in Hviezdoslav Square during his visit to Bratislava for the Slovakia Summit 2005 with Russian President Vladimir Putin.

 Configuration

 The square is primarily a pedestrian zone with a lot of green.
 A podium occupies the central part for cultural events, and two parallel fountains run along the square.
-Close to the theater is the larger than life-sized statue of Hviezdoslav.
+Close to the theatre is the larger than life-sized statue of Hviezdoslav.